bitcrowd/rag_time/README.md

 ### Make it your own

-Modify the `.env` file to run the Chat bot on your codebase and language.
+Modify the `.env` file to run the chat bot on your codebase and language.